jackcarey/web-components/README.md

 //todo

-## Producing documentation
+### Producing documentation

-Readmes, JSR config, and package documentation are updated by the files in the `/scripts` folder by GitHub Actions.
+Readmes, JSR config, and package documentation are updated using GitHub Actions to run the files in the `/scripts` folder.
 These handle patch version bumping and config for automatic JSR registry publishing.
-They also handle compiling readme files from `package.json` files and `DOCUMENTATION.md` files.
+They also handle compiling complete readme files that combine `package.json` and `DOCUMENTATION.md` files.